t0asterbruh/Boardline/README.md

 A real-time, multi-user, collaborative drawing app built with React, Socket.IO, Node.js, and MongoDB Atlas.
 Persistent webpage at https://collab-whiteboard-493sz0zzz-t0asterbruhs-projects.vercel.app/

-<sub> Requires a vercel account, and vercel likes to spin down inactive servers so it may take a second to launch! </sub>
+<sub> Requires a vercel account, and render likes to spin down inactive servers so it may take a second to launch! </sub>

 ## Why?
 - Sometimes, pictures are a much better mode of communication than words, but pulling out whiteboard and a camera or opening up MS Paint in order to show someone an idea over the internet can simply be far too cumbersome.
 Boardline solves this issue, by providing a fast and simple way to share drawings to anyone with an internet connection and a screen.